-Upgrading to ArcGIS 10.7
+Upgrading to ArcGIS 10.7.1

-- ArcGIS Enterprise 10.7 requires new 10.7 authorization numbers.
-10.6-10.6.1 authorization numbers will not work with ArcGIS Enterprise 10.7.
+- Existing ArcGIS Enterprise 10.7 authorization numbers will work with ArcGIS Enterprise 10.7.1.

-Obtaining software authorization numbers
+Obtain software authorization numbers

 If needed, your account's primary maintenance contact can obtain authorization numbers from My Esri.
 After signing in with your Esri account, click My Organizations > Licensing > View Authorizations.
 Click a product name to obtain its authorization number.